 - Promotion and awareness raising, to make sure that the bureau is well known in the area it serves

 - Working with the bureau manager and Citizens Advice Scotland (CAS) to make sure that quality standards are being met in the bureau

 - Devising the bureau’s business plan, and monitoring its implementation

 - Making sure the bureau is fulfilling its responsibilities as an employer of paid staff

-What kinds of people sit on CAB management committees?
+What kinds of people sit on CAB boards / management committees?

-You don’t need to be a qualified professional to sit on a CAB management committee – bureaux need people of all ages, skills and experiences so that everyone can learn from each other.
+Each CAB is a separate registered Charity and for your local bureau to be effective a wide range of experience is required.
+You don’t need to be a qualified professional to sit on a CAB board / management committee – bureaux need people of all ages, skills and experiences so that everyone can learn from each other.

-Apply to be a volunteer online or contact your local bureau if you’d like to find out more about what volunteering vacancies are available at your local bureau, or when the next adviser training programme is due to start.
+Apply to be a volunteer online or contact your local bureau if you’d like to find out more about what volunteering vacancies are available at your local bureau.